Skip to Main Content Site Map

 American Community Survey (ACS)

-Select fields from the American Community Survey 5-year estimates are available for 2010 to 2021 at the block group, census tract, county, and state level geographies in SHP and CSV format where applicable.
+Select fields from the American Community Survey 5-year estimates are available for 2010 to 2022 at the block group, census tract, county, and state level geographies in SHP and CSV format where applicable.
 The ACS collects a wide range of data, and on our site we host population totals by race and estimates for language spoken at home (not available at the block group level).
+Since 2021, we have also hosted select data on education, income, poverty, and citizenship.
 For more information on field names, see the metadata of your desired dataset.

 Citizen Voting Age Population (CVAP)